RishiDesai/FaceEnhance/README.md

 ## Running on ComfyUI

-Using the ComfyUI workflows is the fastest way to get started.
 Run `python run_comfy.py`.
 There are two workflows:
-- `./workflows/FaceEnhancementProd.json` for face enhancement
+- `FaceEnhance/workflows/FaceEnhancementProd.json` for face enhancement
-- `./workflows/FaceEmbedDist.json` for computing the [face embedding distance](https://github.com/cubiq/ComfyUI_FaceAnalysis)
+- `FaceEnhance/workflows/FaceEmbedDist.json` for computing the [face embedding distance](https://github.com/cubiq/ComfyUI_FaceAnalysis)

 ### Notes
 - The script and demo run a ComfyUI server ephemerally
 - Gradio demo is faster than the script because the models remain loaded in memory and ComfyUI server is booted up.
-- All images are saved in `./ComfyUI/input/scratch/`
+- Images are saved in `FaceEnhance/ComfyUI/input/scratch/`
 - `FaceEnhancementProd.py` was created with the [ComfyUI-to-Python-Extension](https://github.com/pydn/ComfyUI-to-Python-Extension) and re-engineered for efficiency and function.
 - Face cropping, upscaling, and captioning are unavailable; these will be added in an update.